 1988 Olympic $5 Gold

-The 1988 Olympic Commemorative $5 Gold was issued to commemorate the participation of the United States in the 1988 Olympic Games held in Seoul, Korea.
+The 1988 Olympic $5 Gold Coin (Buy on eBay) was issued to commemorate the participation of the United States in the 1988 Olympic Games held in Seoul, Korea.
 This gold coin was issued in addition to a silver dollar.

-The $5 gold coins had a maximum authorized mintage of 1,000,000 across both proof and uncirculated versions which would be produced.
-The final mintages came closer to fulfilling the maximum than the silver dollar, however, still remained far below.
-Both proof and unciculated coins were minted at West Point and carried the "W" mint mark.
+The maximum authorized mintage for the 1988 Olympics Gold Coin was established by law at one million pieces.
+Both proof and uncirculated versions of the coin were struck at the West Point Mint and carried the “W” mint mark.
 The US Mint offered the coins at a discount during a pre-issue period before regular pricing went into effect.
 Two and four coin sets were offered incorporating the silver dollar coins.

 Coin Specifications